benweissmann/dbsc-proxy/README.md

 3. Run the proxy: `DBSC_PROXY_SECRET=sosecret go run cmd/proxy`

 ## Configuration

 Configuration is done via environment variables:

+- `DBSC_PROXY_LISTEN`: The port/interface to listen on.
+Defaults to
+`0.0.0.0:8000`.
+Make sure to change this to `127.0.0.1:<port>` if you don't want to proxy to accept external traffic.

+- `DBSC_PROXY_UPSTREAM`: The URL of the upstream service to send requests to.
+Required.
+Must be an `http` or `https` URL.
+May not contain a path, query parameters, or username/password (i.e., must consist only of `http` or `https` protocol, a hostname or IP, and optional port).
+If you provide an `https://` URL, the certificate will be validated.

 - `DBSC_PROXY_SECRET`: A secret used for signing and encryption.
 Required.